mnicholl/superbol/README.md

         Large extrapolations = large uncertainties!
     - Save interpolated light curves for reproducability
  - Fit blackbodies to SED at each epoch (most SNe can be reasonably approximated by blackbody above ~3000 Angstroms).
 In UV, user can choose to:
-    - fit SED over all wavelengths with single blackbody
-    - fit separate blackbodies to optical and UV (if UV data exist).
-        Optical fit gives better temperature estimate than single BB.
-         UV fit used only to extrapolate flux for bolometric luminosity.
     - use a simple prescription for line blanketing at UV wavelengths, defined as L_uv(lambda < cutoff) = L_bb(lambda)*(lambda/cutoff)^x, where x is chosen by user.
-        Cutoff is either set to bluest available band, or if bluest band is >3000A, cutoff = 3000A
+User can choose cutoff wavelength and suppression index (Nicholl+ 2017, Yan+ 2018)
  - Numerically integrate observed SEDs, and account for missing UV and NIR flux using blackbody extrapolations.
     NIR is easy, UV uses options described above

 Outputs